 - contacting the public, inviting the public to seminars, and forwarding non-securities information,

-- receiving completed New Account Applications to forward to the Dealer Member for approval.
+- receiving completed account applications to forward to the Dealer Member for approval.

-- At the shared office premises, a manager, assistant manager or credit officer of the financial services entity who has a high degree of knowledge about the client’s financial affairs may help the client to complete the New Account Application, if:
+- At the shared office premises, a manager, assistant manager or credit officer of the financial services entity who has a high degree of knowledge about the client’s financial affairs may help the client to complete the account application, if:

 - no Approved Person is available,

-- the client’s Registered Representative, Portfolio Manager or Associate Portfolio Manager complies with IIROC requirements relating to know-your-client and suitability by reviewing the New Account Application with the client before any trade is conducted or a recommendation is made to a client, and
+- the client’s Registered Representative, Portfolio Manager or Associate Portfolio Manager complies with IIROC requirements relating to know-your-client and suitability determination by reviewing the account application with the client before any trade is conducted or a recommendation is made to a client, and

-- a Supervisor has approved the New Account Application before any trade is conducted for a client.
+- a Supervisor has approved the account application before any trade is conducted for a client.

-- A mutual fund sales person may only accept orders for accounts at the dealer which he or she is registered with and may not:
+- A mutual fund sales person may only accept orders for accounts at the dealer which they are registered with and may not:

 - offer, or advise clients on, equities or other transactions for which specific proficiency is required, or